 - Check Your Temperature

 Turn your system down whenever is unoccupied, keeping temperatures to 65-75 F for optimal operation.

 - Smarten Up Your Thermostat

 A smart thermostat can help you boost comfort and save energy.
 Rather than cranking up the thermostat (which won’t heat your home any faster – but will send your energy costs skyrocketing), rely on a smart thermostat to slowly turn the heat up a few minutes before you’ll need it instead.
-Program it in advance or adjusting it via mobile device on-the-fly, such as before returning from shopping/work.
+Program it in advance or adjusting it via a mobile device on the fly, such as before returning from shopping/work.
 Just be sure to ask your HVAC pro about heat pump compatible models.